braboj/randomgen/README.md

 Some issues were found regarding the interface of the ChiSquaredTest class.
 The tester recommended simplifying the interface to make it more user-friendly.
 The naming of the methods must also be improved.
-The tester recommended renaming the methods to make them more intuitive (e.g. `calc()` instead of `calculate()` or `test()`).
+The tester recommended renaming the methods (e.g. `calc()` instead of `calculate()` or `test()`).

-This opens a new conceptional question about the design.
-Shall we consider using method chaining for methods that initialize the internal state and then just access the internal state using properties?
-Are there best practices for this kind of design?
+The tester had some difficulties understanding the method chaining This opens a new conceptional question about the design.

+As a thum of rule, we will use the method chaining for methods that initialize the internal state and then just access the internal state using properties.
+Producing or consuming methods shall not be chained.

 ### 14. Refactor the backend after the feedback